SparKLAW

 This is the quiet window

 Most founders don't know this is possible yet.
 In five years they will.
-The businesses that launch in this window — with one founder doing the work of a twenty-person team — are the ones that own their verticals by the time everyone else catches up.
+The businesses that launch now — one founder doing the work of a twenty-person team — are the ones that own their verticals by the time everyone else catches up.
+This is when you actually do it.

 Every SaaS tool is quietly training on you